Edith Jiménez: Last years

-Short time before his death and for the initiative of the plastic artist Luis Alberto Boh, it was declared by the “Junta Municipal” of Asunción as the “Dilect daughter in Asunción” with the great sculpture Hermann Guggiari.
+Short time before his death and for the initiative of the plastic artist Luis Alberto Boh, it was declared by the "Junta Municipal" of Asunción as the "Dialect daughter in Asunción" with the great sculpture Hermann Guggiari.

-He died on the 7 October 2004, when he was eighty six years old.
+He died on October 7, 2004, when he was eighty six years old.
 Receiving the public recognition for his humanistic and artistic gifts.